All posts

 Ongoing presenceTraditional banks expect ongoing US activity — accounts that go dormant or show exclusively international patterns face review

-For non-resident founders who travel to the US periodically, opening a traditional bank account during a visit remains viable and provides long-term stability.
-For those operating entirely remotely, fintech platforms are the practical path.
+If you travel to the US periodically, opening a traditional bank account during a visit is worth doing for long-term stability.
+If you're fully remote, fintech is the only realistic path.

 Step-by-Step: From LLC Formation to Open Bank Account